 - Discounts on travel, food, and entertainment

-Navy Federal offers a number of customer-friendly perks, including free access to your FICO score, 24/7 access to customer service representatives based in the United States, and an instant chat feature on its website.
+Navy Federal offers a number of customer-friendly perks, including free access to your FICO score and 24/7 access to customer service representatives based in the U.S.

 This card is very fee-friendly.
-The credit union doesn’t charge a number of common fees such as foreign transaction fees, balance transfer fees, and cash advance fees if drawn directly from a Navy Federal branch or ATM.
+The credit union doesn’t charge a number of common fees such as foreign transaction fees, balance transfer fees, and cash advance fees if the cash is drawn directly from a Navy Federal branch or ATM.
 Even the penalty fees are on the low side for a credit card.